harmonicalchemy/modular-emacs/README.md

 **_Start up GNU Emacs from the menu or command line and hold your breath!_**

-> **Note:** You no longer have to start Modular Emacs on Mac OS from the command line, and you probably never had to do that anyway...
-I got it working on my Mac now...
-There were multiple issues...
-My problem started when Homebrew changed a bunch of things and did not bother to tell me..
-Not knowing any better, I had three different versions of Emacs installed on Mac OS at one point.
-I finally got all that sorted out.
-Nothing in Modular Emacs caused any of my previous problems running Emacs on Mac OS!
-So this was never really an inssue with Modular Emacs in the first place! :trollface:

 After a lot of super computing lisp number crunching flashing away in your mini buffer _(wait wait wait... the first time can take up to a minute!
 After that no more than 7 or 8 seconds at most...)_ Then **Bam!** You should now see your new emacs pop up with the **Welcome to Harmonic Alchemy Modular Emacs!** scratch buffer in a frame with a pre-determined row/column initial size!

 **No?** Broken?
 Oh My!
 What a freaking let down!
 I feel your pain!
 OK...
 Don't worry if all you see are only numerous compiler warnings... _(those are hard to avoid upon first startup with all the new packages compiling etc. Not much you can do about that...
 The developers who made the packages need to clean that up, you could help them though.
-You can safely kill that message buffer and move on... ;-)_
+You can safely kill that message buffer and move on...)_

+> **Note:** I am currently chasing an issue with some functions _(not mine)_ calling the old depreciated **`cl`** _(common lisp library)_.
+These will be replaced with calls to the new **`cl-lib`** replacement...
+When that happens you will no longer see the warning: **_"cl lib is depreciated"_** at startup...

-If you got an error and see the default emacs screen, try to retrace your steps or try running emacs with the debugger turned on...
-Its probably something dumb and easy to fix...  _(happens to us all the first time, most of the time)_
+If you got an error that halted loads and you have an incomplete emacs startup init screen, try to retrace your steps or try running emacs with `--debug-init` turned on...
+Its probably something dumb and easy to fix...  _(This happens to us all the first few times, and comes back again later as well most of the time.
+Other errors only come up in a blue moon, and then mysterously go away and hide before you can catch them!
+DOH!
+Log files are a hacker's best friend... :trollface:)_

 **Yes?** It worked!  **Yay!** What a fantastic feeling the first time eh?

 > **Note1:** Fetching/pulling new changes from the master `modular-emacs` GitHub repository to your local `~/.emacs.d/` directory will automatically be reflected within your emacs configurations...
 No need to copy any more files...
 But you may be surprised to see some new feature or something working differently.
 If that bothers you, you may wish to keep your changes separate from the remote master branch.
 Therefore create your own local `test` branch _(or call it what you like)_ and maintain your local changes in parallel...
 Change your local branch's .gitignore to accommodate your needs...

 > **Note2:** The remote `modular-emacs` Github repository also maintains a `develop` branch where new ideas and features are tried out before folding them into the master branch which maintains the Modular Emacs stable release.
 You could also create a local branch that tracks origin:develop if you would like to participate in any new things I am trying out before final release...
 Earlier point versions of Modular Emacs were first staged and tested within the develop branch.
-Version 2.0.0 is currently being tested on the develop branch. _(if not already merged into master by now)_...
-Any time a final release of new features is ready, the develop branch will be merged back into master branch, tagged as a new point release _(or major release when a lot of new features have been added to warrant it)_...
+Version 3.x is tested on the develop branch currengly. _(if not already merged into master by now)_...
+Any time a final release of new features is ready, the develop branch will be merged back into master branch, tagged as a new point release _(or major release when a lot of new features have been added to warrant it)_... maybe not this time eh?
+LOL

+> **Note3:** I have created a new branch called: **`xah-fly-keys`** where the optional module: `12-Xah-Fly-Keys.el` has been enabled by default.
+You don't have to make any modifications in order to try this otherwize optional feature when you are on this branch.
+Try it out!
+It's easy to switch back and forth now...

 ## Usage: